-There is a consequence for your body.
+Why is this important?
+Because there are consequences for your body.
 Judgment, concern and manipulation all constrict you, limiting your ability to listen and to respond.
 Just imagine how many of your thoughts create tightness in your body!

 Here is what it could offer to you.
 Your thoughts and pictures are the vehicles for interaction with the world.
 Being present allows you to be a witness to life’s situations while still maintaining your focus.
 With your thoughts free of concern, your clarity of awareness facilitates the dialogue between the outer environment and your inner guidance.

 Learn to decode the information that brings your next step.
 Spend some quiet time in inner inquiry, asking questions geared towards discovery.
 You come to know what action to take and the timing that is needed.